-- Student work will be graded based on quality and within the point range given below.
-There will be no curving practices; extra credit may be available for those interested. - o Grading in this class is consistent with UF policies available here. - Assignment Values: - Attendance and participation (15 pts).
-Attend all the meetings and participate conversation on discussion board on the e-learning website (our discussion will take place on our what's app group to be created after students send their phone numbers to Emrah Hoca).
-Also worth noting is that 5% of your final grade will be based on your participation in weekly virtual meetings or review/discussion meetings that will take place at Ustler Hall on Fridays (9:35am). - Homework drills (15 pts).
+- Attendance and participation (15 pts).
+Attend all the meetings and participate conversation on discussion board on the elearning website (we will carry our discussion over to a what's app group to be created on Week 3).
+Also worth noting is that 5% of your final grade will be based on your participation in weekly virtual meetings. - o Homework drills (10 pts).
 Homework is the key to learning a second language.
-Be eager to do routine drills including assignments on the workbook, keeping a journal from module 2 onward, and working in smaller groups. - o Quizzes (15).
+Be eager to do routine drills including assignments on the workbook, keeping a journal from module 2 onward, and working in smaller groups. - o Group research and presentation (5 pts).
+A short essay will be written as a group project and presented under the supervision of the instructor.
+Guidelines will be provided later. - o Quizzes (15).
 Quizzes will follow reviews of each comprehensive unit. - o Mid-term (25 pts).
-Detailed instructions will be provided. - Final examination (30 pts).
+Detailed instructions will be provided. - o Final examination (30 pts).
 The final examination will be partly cumulative; the details of this exam will be addressed in the last module. - Please note that all assignments must be completed by the date indicated on the syllabus and will not be rescheduled, or, accepted late.
 Requests of any special accommodations must be made to the instructor in writing and in advance.
 Feel free to discuss any of your requirements or assignments with your professor.
 Additionally, the instructor reserves the right to make changes to this syllabus as needed during the course of the semester.
 As much advance warning as possible will be provided to students.
 Changes can be made to the schedule, assigned reading or other aspects as deemed necessary.
-No changes will be made to grading scale or core UF policies as noted above.

-- Policy on Late and Make-up Work: Students should contact the instructor for late and make-up work.
+No changes will be made to grading scale or core UF policies as noted above. - Policy on Late and Make-up Work: Students should contact the instructor for late and make-up work.
 In case of emergency, instructor must be notified as soon as possible. - Grade Return Timing: Instructor will evaluate assigned work in a timely manner; likewise, students can expect to receive grades on mid-term within 10 days and final examination in one week. - Point Range for this Class is as follows.

-Letter Grade Α A- B+ В B- C+ С C- D+ D D- F Numerical Value (% rank) +94 90 87 84 80 77 74 70 67 64 60 -60 93 89 86 83 79 76 73 69 66 63 GPA Equivalent 4.0 3.67 3.33 3.0 2.67 2.33 2.0 1.67 1.33 1.0 0.67 0
+Letter Grade A A- B+ В B- C+ С C- D+ D D- F Numerical Value (% rank) +94 90 87 84 80 77 74 70 67 64 60 -60 93 89 86 83 79 76 73 69 66 63 GPA Equivalent 4.0 3.67 3.33 3.0 2.67 2.33 2.0 1.67 1.33 1.0 0.67 0